Transfer Student Admission

 Transfer Student Admission Procedures

 - $35 nonrefundable application fee.
 The fee can be paid online at the time you apply or paid online at a later date.
 An admission decision is not made until the fee is paid.

-- Official high school transcript (required unless 60 semester/90 quarter credits of college coursework have been completed at the time of application).
+- Official high school transcript (required unless 24 or more semester/36 quarter credits of transferable college coursework have been completed at the time of application).
 GED results may be used to fulfill this requirement.

-- ACT or SAT score (required unless 24 or more credits of transferable college coursework have been completed at the time of application or the applicant is 25 or older).
+- ACT or SAT score (required unless 24 or more semester/36 quarter credits of transferable college coursework have been completed at the time of application).
+If the applicant is 25 or older on the first day of class, test scores are not required.